AtDinesh/Chainlink_Randomness/README.md

 The `RandomWinnerGame` Contract is deployed at address 0x820CeE82c1CDBa721B8eD4022adc34135DEbEcDe on the Polygon PoS Mumbai testnet.
 The contract is verified on [Polygonscan](https://mumbai.polygonscan.com/address/0x820CeE82c1CDBa721B8eD4022adc34135DEbEcDe#code).

+## Testing the LINK Oracle.
+In order to request for randomness, the smart contract needs some link token to be sent with the request.
+The contract can be funded with LINK on the [Chainlink Faucet](https://faucets.chain.link/mumbai) or the [Polygon Faucet](https://faucet.polygon.technology/).